Money Morning Live

 Discovery

-Through detailed site analysis and Google Analytics review, I identified key opportunities to enhance user experience and engagement.
-I prioritized potential solutions by impact and effort, developed a phased project roadmap, and collaborated with stakeholders to convert the plan into sprint-ready tickets.
+From the audit I prioritized solutions by impact and effort, developed a phased roadmap, and worked with stakeholders to convert it into sprint-ready tickets.

 Definition